mindscratch/mindscratch.github.io/content/post/year-in-review.md

 I also looked at Kubernetes back in September 2014, but I'd like to give it a shot again.
 I'm slightly concerned about the Mesos ecosystem as Mesosphere continues pushing and focusing on their DC/OS.

+Oh, and hardware.
+I'd like to get a Raspberry Pi, or something similar and create something.